e-picas/markdown-extended/docs/MANPAGE.md

 :   Extract the *body* part from content(s) ; alias of option **--extract=body**.

 **-s** , **--simple**
-:   Use the simple default configuration file defined by the `\MarkdownExtended\MarkdownExtended::SIMPLE_CONFIGFILE`
+:   Use the simple default configuration file defined by the `\MarkdownExtended\Config::SIMPLE_CONFIGFILE`
     constant ; this is a preset to treat contents coming from input fields.

 ### Special options